June 16, 2015 Leave a comment

-We just published a Temkin Group report, ROI of Customer Experience, 2014.
-The research shows the connection between customer experience, loyalty, and revenue growth for 19 industries.
+We just published a Temkin Group report, Economics of Net Promoter, 2015.
 Here’s the executive summary:

-The report has 29 charts, which includes specific details on the connection between customer experience, loyalty, and increased revenues for each of the 19 industries in the study: airlines, appliance makers, auto dealers, banks, car rental agencies, computer makers, credit card issuers, fast food chains, grocery chains, health plans, hotel chains, insurance carriers, Internet service providers, investment firms, parcel delivery services, retailers, software firms, TV service providers, and wireless carriers.
+The report provides loyalty data for promoters, passives, and detractors across 20 industries: airlines, auto dealers, banks, computer and tablet makers, credit card issuers, fast food chains, health plans, hotel chains, insurance carriers, Internet service providers, investment firms, major appliance makers, parcel delivery services, rental car agencies, retailers, software firms, supermarket chains, TV service providers, utilities, and wireless carriers.

 The bottom line: Promoters are much more valuable than detractors.